VladimirSFilippov/node-red-contrib-broadlink/README.md

 ## Configuring node-red nodes

 Assuming you have added the Broadlink nodes and configured as above, you will need the MAC address of the device, IP address and the path to the SharedData folder above.
-For device type, if you are having older device you can let default value `272a`.
-Newer devices like new RM3 or RM4 have to put correct device type.
-You can find your device type via discover node.
+For device type, if you have an older device you can set the default value to `272a`.
+Newer RM3 devices or RM4 requires the correct device type to be entered.
+You can find your device type via the discover node.
+Check the example nodes below.

 1. Add the RM node and double click it
 2. Select device and `add new rmdevice`